 |Panthers of the 5.
 SS Panzer Division Wiking in action in the Kovel sector during the spring of 1944.|

 Nobody took a Panther lightly on the battlefield, and one Panther was more than a match for a Sherman tank or three.
-The presence of a Panther right behind you blasting away, pounding the living hell out of the poor bastards trying to take your position, was about as reassuring a feeling as a Heer soldier could ever get in combat.
+The presence of a Panther right behind you blasting away, pounding the living hell out of the enemy trying to take your position, was about as reassuring a feeling as a Heer soldier could ever get in combat.

 |Panzer V colorized|

-The real secret to the Nazi tank force wasn't the tanks at all; it was the men inside them.
+The real secret to the Wehrmacht's tank force wasn't the tanks at all; it was the men inside them.
 German tankers received extensive training in tactics, and once on the battlefield, they received more experience on a continual basis than their opponents.

 |A somewhat more realistic Panther crew.
 These are the guys who you would be scared to face in real life, not the propaganda model above.|

 With a continual need for tank interventions, German tankers often took their leave in the line.
 The German tank force was an amazing success due to tactical innovation more than tank quality.
 Many of the German tanks outclassed allied armor despite being basically comparable and in fact sometimes inferior, delivering far more casualties than they took in most engagements.

 This was due to the impressive training the German soldiers received, and the excellent tactics used by the German forces.
 The key ingredient was the men inside the tanks and the tactics used to deploy them.

 Talent, though, could only take the German panzer forces so far.
 The Soviet Union, with all its military problems and inefficiencies, had so many resources that it could blunder about in some areas but still hit some home runs elsewhere.
 At Kursk, for instance, the Soviets had hundreds more tanks than the Wehrmacht.

 |A Panther in the field, covered with Zimmerit paste.|